jorgeeazr14/stryBoy/README.md

 ### Projects, lenguages, my work ?

-- 💻 I’m currently learning more DSP, FPGA and AI
+- 💻 I’m currently learning more about DSP, FPGA and AI
-- 💬 Ask me about whatever thing that you want to learn
+- 💬 Ask me about anything about the repositories

 ### Connect with me: